 It’s possible, we make auto-conversion mechanisms so that assets can be used in other render engines and software.
 By submitting content to BlenderKit, you agree to this

-It’s possible your assets might be offered through other plugins in other software packages, but under same rates.
-If the assets would be distributed through other open-source software, the money that gets generated for open-source development will be spent do develop such software.
+It’s possible your assets might be offered through other add-ons in other software packages, but under same rates.
+If the assets would be distributed through other open-source software, the money that gets generated for open-source development will be spent to develop such software.